liuzuxin/cvpo-safe-rl/README.md

 Constrained Variational Policy Optimization for Safe Reinforcement Learning
 ==================================
-This project provides the open source implementation of the CVPO method and off-policy baselines introduced in the ICML 2022 paper: "Constrained Variational Policy Optimization for Safe Reinforcement Learning" [(Liu, et al. 2022)](https://arxiv.org/abs/2201.11927).
+This project provides the open source implementation of the CVPO method introduced in the ICML 2022 paper: "Constrained Variational Policy Optimization for Safe Reinforcement Learning" [(Liu, et al. 2022)](https://arxiv.org/abs/2201.11927).

 CVPO is a novel Expectation-Maximization approach to naturally incorporate constraints during the policy learning: 1) a provable optimal non-parametric variational distribution could be computed in closed form after a convex optimization (E-step); 2) the policy parameter is improved within the trust region based on the optimal variational distribution (M-step).
 It decomposes the safe RL problem into a convex optimization phase and a supervised learning phase, which yields a more stable training performance and better constraint satisfaction results.